kedacore/keda-docs/content/docs/2.16/scalers/selenium-grid-scaler.md

 - `activationThreshold` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).
 (Default: `0`, Optional)
 - `platformName` - Name of the browser platform.
 Refer to the [Selenium Grid's](https://www.selenium.dev/documentation/en/getting_started_with_webdriver/browsers/) and [WebdriverIO's](https://webdriver.io/docs/options/#capabilities) documentation for more info.
 (Default: `Linux`, Optional)
 - `nodeMaxSessions` - Number of maximum sessions that can run in parallel on a Node.
 Update this parameter align with node config `--max-sessions` (`SE_NODE_MAX_SESSIONS`) to have the correct scaling behavior.
 (Default: `1`, Optional).
+- `targetQueueLength` - The target number of queued sessions to scale on.
+(Default: `1`, Optional).

 **Trigger Authentication**
 - `username` - Username for basic authentication in GraphQL endpoint instead of embedding in the URL.
 (Optional)
 - `password` - Password for basic authentication in GraphQL endpoint instead of embedding in the URL.
 (Optional)
 - `authType` - Type of authentication to be used.
 This can be set to `Bearer` or `OAuth2` in case Selenium Grid behind an Ingress proxy with other authentication types.
 (Optional)
 - `accessToken` - Access token.
 This is required when `authType` is set a value.
 (Optional)

+### How does it work?

+The scaler will query the Hub GraphQL response to get the number of queued sessions in the specified combination of browser name, version, and platform.
+If the number of queued sessions is **equal to or greater than** the `targetQueueLength`, the scaler will scale up.

 ### Example